| Topic |

 6. Display result tab

-From the Display result tab, the Nodinite Administrator can add one or more Group by fields and adjust the columns in the result from a search operation.
+From the Display result tab, the Nodinite Administrator can adjust the columns in the result from a search operation.

 The Nodinite Administrator can fine-tune what columns are part of the search result.
 Then, to rename the columns, use the Artifact Renaming feature!